BitcoinQnA/node-guide/_pages/core.md

 ***

-Tried core and decided you want a dedicated node box?
+Tried Core and decided you want to try a dedicated node box?
 Check out the [Plug + Play](/plug-and-play/) page.